Find Relief from Dry, Irritated Eyes at Prairie Vision

 Your tears are essential for nourishing and lubricating your eyes to keep them healthy and comfortable.
 Dry eyes occur when your tears don’t provide adequate hydration to your eyes.
 This condition is common and often chronic, leading to discomfort and irritation.
 And, if left untreated, dry eyes can cause complications, like eye infections.

-At Prairie Vision, our eye doctors provide comprehensive dry eye evaluations and a range of dry eye therapies that offer long-term relief.
+At Prairie Vision in Wainwright and Vermilion, our eye doctors provide comprehensive dry eye evaluations and a range of dry eye therapies that offer long-term relief.
 If you suffer from painful dry eyes, call us today to book an appointment.

 Symptoms of Dry Eyes